-On August 31, 1949, Secretary of Defense Louis Johnson announced the creation of an Armed Forces Day to replace separate Army, Navy and Air Force Days.
-The single-day celebration stemmed from the unification of the Armed Forces under one department -- the Department of Defense.
-Each of the military leagues and orders was asked to drop sponsorship of its specific service day in order to celebrate the newly announced Armed Forces Day.
-The Army, Navy and Air Force leagues adopted the newly formed day.
-The Marine Corps League declined to drop support for Marine Corps Day but supports Armed Forces Day, too.
+On Aug.
+31, 1949, Defense Secretary Louis Johnson announced the creation of an Armed Forces Day to replace separate Army, Navy and Air Force Days.
+The single-day celebration stemmed from the unification of the armed forces under one agency -- the Department of Defense.

 Video: Armed Forces Day Tribute

 The first Armed Forces Day was celebrated by parades, open houses, receptions, and air shows.
-In Washington D.C., 10,000 troops of all branches of the military, cadets, and veterans marched pass the President and his party.
-In Berlin, 1,000 U.S. troops paraded for the German citizens at Templehof Airfield.
+In Washington, D.C., 10,000 troops of all branches of the military, cadets and veterans marched past the president and his party.
+In Berlin, 1,000 U.S. troops paraded for the German citizens at Tempelhof Airfield.
 In New York City, an estimated 33,000 participants initiated Armed Forces Day "under an air cover of 250 military planes of all types."
-In the harbors across the country were the famed mothballed "battlewagons" of World War II, the Missouri, the New Jersey, the North Carolina, and the Iowa, all open for public inspection.
-Precision flying teams dominated the skies as tracking radar were exhibited on the ground.
-All across the country, the American people joined together to honor the Armed Forces.

 Today, Armed Forces Day is celebrated in American communities and on military bases throughout the world with parades, picnics, shopping discounts, festivals and parties.

 Stay Up-to-Date With Military Discounts